-I examined my small in my door mirror, and frowned.
-My short, layered hair was extremely disheveled and the color of flame.
-My eerie, green eyes had slight, purple shadows underneath them.
-My normally full, red lips were set in a firm line and my eyebrows were drawn forward.
+I examined my small form in my door mirror, and frowned.
+My short, layered hair was extremely disheveled and was doing a pretty good intimidation of flame.
+My eerie, ringed green eyes had slight, purple shadows underneath them.
+My normally full, red lips were set in a firm line and my eyebrows had a crease between them.

-I looked stressed and tired... and I was, and for a good reason.
+I looked stressed and tired... for a good reason.
 Since the previous week, when the killings first started, I'd been having absurdly gory premonitions.
-I was used to seeing death, but not like this.
-NEVER with this much blood.
+I was used to seeing horrible things, but not like this.
+NEVER like this.

 I stifled a yawn as I headed back to my bathroom, much calmer than I should have been.
-I ran a brush through my hair, and was about to apply some foundation, when the sight in the mirror made me pause.
+I ran a brush through my hair, and was about to apply some consealer, when the sight in the mirror made me pause.
 There, right in the middle of my forehead, was a zit.
-Disgusted, I put an end to its then applied my make-up.
+Disgusted, I put an end to its putrid life, then applied the pouder.

 I stuck my tongue out at my reflection before heading downstairs, popping a mint in my mouth on the way.

 "Alice, aren't you going to eat?"
 My mom asked from the kitchen.
-She looked a lot like me, but I was much more petite tan her.
+I looked a lot like her, but I was much smaller.

 "No, I'm not hungry."
 I told her on my way out the door.

 At school, my first class was, blissfully, art.

 "Alright class," the teacher, Mrs. Vista, announced.
 "Since it's the first day of spring, I want you all to draw a picture of your favorite flower.
 I want color!
 No white.
 Begin!"